Learning in Action Yamagata Prefectural University of Health Sciences International Exchange Program

 A cultural exchange that goes above and beyond your expectations.

 That’s how our students commonly describe the relationship with our sister school, Yamagata Prefectural University of Health Sciences in Yamagata, Japan.
-The relationship between our department and YPUHS was established in 2002 and to this day continues to thrive to this day.
+The relationship between our department and YPUHS was established in 2002 and continues to thrive to this day.

 Nestled in the mountains of northern Japan, YPUHS is a four-year university that houses students who are pursuing a future career in occupational therapy, physical therapy, or nursing.
 Each year, a small group of CSU-OT students and a member of our faculty travel across the pacific to Yamagata for one week.
 In return, a group of students and faculty from YPUHS come to visit us each spring.
 The bond between the two universities was created in an effort to pave the way for visits between the two schools and to mutually enhance the understanding of each other’s culture while promoting the practice of occupational therapy internationally.

 The week in which our friends from Yamagata come to visit us is one that is highly anticipated each year.
 Faculty, staff, and students get involved in welcoming our visitors to our department and showing them around the campus and the Fort Collins community.
 YPUHS students and faculty attend classes, participate in fun American traditions, and share their unique perspectives and experiences of being an occupational therapy student or practitioner in Japan.
 Overall, the week is a celebration of our relationship with each other.